 - ½ cup sourdough starter

-1. Add the oat flour, ground chia seed, coconut flour, baking soda, and cream of tartar to a mixing bowl and stir well to combine.
+1. Add the oat flour, ground chia seed, coconut flour, baking soda, and cream of tartar to a mixing bowl; stir well to combine.

 2. In a separate bowl, add the water, chia egg, and sourdough culture; mix well.

-3. Add the wet ingredients to the dry, and stir well once again.
+3. Add the wet ingredients to the dry; stir well.